JCEleanor/web-sraping-with-python/README.md

 * save its image url
 * save description as a string
 * save prices as integer
-* save additional info as a string list
+* save additional infomation as a string list

 B. if it fails to reach the destination (HTTP response status code returns 400 or 404), do the following:

-* Give it a product Id as 0 (and it will be removed later by its id)
+* Give it a product Id as 0 (so it can be tracked by its Id and be removed afterwards)
-* Print out the product's English name, in order to handle that in the future, but for now I just remove them
+* Print out the product's English name, in order to handle the missing data in the future, but for now I just remove them

 </small>